 He looked up to the throne to see King Regis staring down at a man and a girl standing on the landing of the stairs.
 The man, at least, Ignis knew well—Cor Leonis, Marshal of the Crownsguard.
 Ignis frequently sparred with him and found him to be a formidable foe, impossible to touch.
 Even Gladio, who was vastly more skilled in combat than Ignis himself, had never managed to best the man in mock battle.

-Ignis looked over at the girl in surprise.
+Ignis’s eyes shifted over to the girl in surprise.
 He couldn’t see much from his position, but he guessed her to be somewhere between the ages of sixteen to twenty-four.
 The hood on her dark blue velvet cloak was pulled down to reveal her long hair, so black that it was nearly blue.
 The silhouette of her full gown made her appear more at home here in the throne room than in a combat situation, and he wondered how she had managed to sneak past the palace’s considerable security wearing such a garment.

 “Yes, your Majesty.
 Would you prefer I run her in a practice room, or here in the throne room?”
 Cor replied.